 Chemicals in the boiling point range of -80˚C to +230˚C can be collected using evacuated ultra-inert sampling bottles for remote analysis in a GCMS laboratory.
 Entech has disposable mouth pieces to assist in transferring the breath sample into the sampling containers.
 The GCMS analysis is performed using the 7200 Preconcentrator combined with the 7650 inlet systems to preconcentrate the sample while eliminating the high levels of CO2 and water vapor prior to GCMS injection.

 Chemicals with boiling points from 150˚C to >400˚C are more effectively analyzed by collection of breath condensate.
 A small sample bottle chilled to -50˚C can collect the breath condensate in 10–20 liters of breath, improving the detection limit for these heavier and often lower concentration compounds.
-Analysis is done by exposure of the breath condensate to Entech’s PCME media (Porous Cartridge Micro-Extraction), with near complete transfer of the volatile and semi-volatile compounds to the cartridge, followed by thermal desorption to a GCMS for detection of literally hundreds of compounds ranging up to C30 in molecular weight.
-Unlike thermal desorption tubes that utilized reactive adsorbents that limit the recovery of thermally labile compounds, PCME Cartridges perform extractions using the same absorptive coating materials found inside of capillary GC columns, so all GC compatible compounds may be recovered and quantified.
+Analysis is done by utilizing VASE (Vacuum Assisted Sorbent Extraction) and exposing the breath condensate to Entech’s Headspace Sorbent Pens under vacuum conditions.
+Near complete transfer of the volatile and semi-volatile compounds to the Sorbent Pen can be achieved, followed by thermal desorption to a GCMS for detection of literally hundreds of compounds ranging up to C30 in molecular weight.
+Unlike thermal desorption tubes which can suffer from breakthrough, channeling losses, and poor water management, Sorbent Pens concentrate the sample at the very front of the adsorbent bed, providing for better recoveries and rapid focused injection.

 We apologize.
 There are no videos for this application.